search-oriented-conversational-ai/search-oriented-conversational-ai.github.io/_pages/scai-eval-2024.md

 ### Data submission
-We seek contributions of search-oriented conversations (with or without AI).
+We seek contributions of search-oriented conversations (with or without AI) in English.
 Already published conversations are also welcome.
 Submissions must adhere to the following format, but the only required attributes are <code>turns</code>, <code>utterance</code>, and <code>response</code>.
 If your data contains attributes that are not shown here, we will expand this format upon your request.
 The current format is:

 ```json
 {